How to sell a car

 One way to a speedy sale is to price the car accurately in the first place, using a valuation website to correctly value your vehicle.
 Consider factors such as:

-And remember to leave a bit of wiggle room for haggling.
-Fixing mechanical niggles (keeping the receipts as proof) and making sure the MOT is up to date can also help attract the best price.
+And remember to leave room for haggling.
+Fixing mechanical issues (keeping the receipts as proof) and making sure the MOT is up to date can also help attract the best price.

 3. A clean sweep

-It goes without saying that an immaculate vehicle is more attractive than a grubby car with crisp packets thrown into the footwell - and, in these strange times, car hygiene has never been so important.
+It goes without saying that an immaculate vehicle is more attractive than a grubby car with crisp packets thrown into the footwell.

 4. Advertising your car